 Not sure how probate laws work in Montana?
-This post will offer answers to some of the most frequently asked questions regarding wills, estates, and inheritance in Montana.
+In this blog post, our probate lawyers will offer answers to some of the most frequently asked questions regarding wills, estates, and inheritance in Montana.

 What Is Probate?